-3. Cryptographic Algorithms for JWS
+3. Cryptographic Algorithms for Digital Signatures and MACs

 JWS uses cryptographic algorithms to digitally sign or create a Message Authentication Codes (MAC) of the contents of the JWS Header and the JWS Payload.
-The use of the following algorithms for producing JWSs is defined in this section.

 3.1. "alg" (Algorithm) Header Parameter Values for JWS